View Screen Reader-Friendly Version

 Preparing for the Summit

-Below is information about travel, the Summit agenda, our plenary speaker, key contacts, and more, so please scroll through.
-Our goals for the Summit will be to develop shared goals and understandings, build community together, and get ourselves in a good position to launch CSU + Adobe for All projects as soon as we head home.
+Our objectives for the Summit are to develop some shared goals and understandings, build community, and get ourselves in a good position to launch CSU + Adobe for All projects as soon as we head back to our individual campuses.
 We hope you'll have chances to learn new things, see potential models, experience some of what your students will experience, and walk away with new ideas and fresh excitement!

 Travel to San José